Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Forecast results

 \subsection{Results from the \lcdm mocks}

 First, we present in \Cref{fig:mockGAEuclid} the results of the GA reconstructions of the null tests described in \Cref{sec:tests} for the \Euclid-only \lcdm mocks and in \Cref{fig:mockGAall} for all mock data (\Euclid + DESI).
-In all cases, both here and in the plots in later sections, the dashed line corresponds to the fiducial value of the test under consideration for $\Lambda$CDM, the red line is the GA fit, the blue line is the PA fit given by \Cref{eq:CPL} of the binned mock data (black points), while the orange and blue shaded regions correspond to the $68.3\%$ uncertainties of the GA and PA, respectively, and the vertical dashed line at $z=0.9$ indicates the minimum redshift of the \Euclid-only points.
-Because the binned mock data include a random realization of error, they are expected to fluctuate around the fiducial value, something which is indeed seen in both \Cref{fig:mockGAEuclid} and \Cref{fig:mockGAall}.
+In all cases, both here and in the plots below, the dashed line corresponds to the fiducial value of the test under consideration for $\Lambda$CDM, the red line is the GA fit, the blue line is the PA fit given by \Cref{eq:CPL} of the binned mock data (black points), while the orange and blue shaded regions correspond to the $68\%$ uncertainties of the GA and PA, respectively, and the vertical dashed line at $z=0.9$ indicates the minimum redshift of the \Euclid-only points.
+Because the binned mock data include a random realization of error, they are expected to fluctuate around the fiducial value.
+This is indeed seen in \Cref{fig:mockGAEuclid} and \Cref{fig:mockGAall}.

-As can be seen in all of the panels of \Cref{fig:mockGAEuclid}, in all cases both the GA and PA reconstructions, along with the binned mock data are able to correctly predict the fiducial model to within the $95.45\%$ uncertainties.
-Given their agnostic nature, the uncertainties of the GA reconstructions (orange shaded regions) are somewhat larger than those of the PA (blue shaded regions), but are very similar to those of the binning (black points).
-An exception to this is the $\text{Om}_\mathrm{dA}(z)$ test which in the case of the GA is dominated by the systematic uncertainties of the SNe data, due to the joint reconstruction approach employed in this case, as was also observed in \citet[]{Martinelli:2020hud}.
+All of the panels of \Cref{fig:mockGAEuclid} show that in all cases, both the GA and the PA reconstructions along with the binned mock data are able to correctly predict the fiducial model to within the $95\%$ uncertainties.
+Because of their agnostic nature, the uncertainties of the GA reconstructions (orange shaded regions) are somewhat larger than those of the PA (blue shaded regions), but they are very similar to those of the binning (black points).
+An exception to this is the $\text{Om}_\mathrm{dA}(z)$ test, which in the case of the GA is dominated by the systematic uncertainties of the SNe data because of the joint reconstruction approach employed in this case, as was also observed in \citet[]{Martinelli:2020hud}.
 In particular, as we fit all the data (SNe and BAO) simultaneously, the errors of the GA reconstructions for the distances are dominated by the measurements with the larger (worst) errors, which in this case are the SNe.
 Hence, using the GA reconstructions for the angular diameter distance results in much larger errors than in the PA method.
 The PA method does not suffer from this issue as the PA fits the Taylor expansion directly only to the binned BAO angular diameter data.